 - After floating you emerge refreshed and relaxed both physically and mentally.

 Floating takes the pressure off tired and sore joints and muscles.
 It increases blood circulation which can accelerate healing

-- Floatation can help reduce pain, help backache and muscle injuries and relieve stress and anxiety that often accompanies and injury.
+- Floatation can help reduce pain, help backache, and muscle injuries and relieve stress and anxiety that often accompanies an injury.